CNRS Director of Research, PhD, HDR

 4 place Jussieu, 75005 Paris

-I'm a CNRS researcher in Cognitive Sciences in Paris.
+I'm a CNRS Director of Research (DR) in Cognitive Sciences in Paris.
 I conduct my research at the Institute for Intelligent Systems and Robotics (ISIR) Sorbonne-University, where I lead the team Perception, Interaction, and Social Robotics (PIRoS).

 My research focuses on how our multisensory experiences shape our perception of the world and of the self.